baca217/zoo-object-practice/README.md

 =======================
 This project is meant to show understanding of object oriented concepts.
 Main concepts focused on were abstraction, encapsulation, polymorphism, abstraction, and identity.
-The project is based on a zookeeper object doing a set of tests for subclasses that derive from an animal super class.
+The project is based on a zookeeper object doing a set of tasks for subclasses that derive from an animal super class that are coupled together to represent a zoo.

 How to use?
 ------------------